wanqing1/ThriftStoreApp/README.md

 can view all the items in store by clicking the button "Store" from the menu bar.

 - You can generate the second required action related to adding Xs to a Y by first clicking the button "Store" from the menu bar.
-Then, choose the item you would like to purchase and click the corresponding button "buy".
+Then, choose the item you would like to purchase and click the corresponding button "Buy".
 You can view all the purchased items by clicking the button "Mine" from the menu bar.

 - You can locate my visual component by running the MainGUI, and there will be an image of a thrift store appearing in